hoshangc09/used-car-price-prediction/README.md

 ## Repository Contents

 - `vehicles-1.csv` to `vehicles-5.csv`: Partial datasets for the modeling.
-- `Used_Car_Pricing_Prediction.ipynb`: The main Jupyter notebook with the analysis and modeling steps.
+- `Used_Car_Pricing_Prediction_Hoshang_Chenoy.ipynb`: The main Jupyter notebook with the analysis and modeling steps.

 ## Getting Started